 Fastest way to iron is to pull linens out when still damp and spread over a blanket over an island or peninsula to iron.
 Folded in half speeds things up.
 Fibers wear out at their ends and ironing smooths out these ends, minimizing the friction points on the linens and prolonging their life.
 Sadly stuble are tiny razors and pillow cases subjected to 5 o’clock shadow are going to wear far more quickly than the rest of the linens.
 We recommend ordering an extra set (or two) of pillowcases for those of you with (or sharing a bed with) these fine fiber destroyers on your face.

 We have found that the only time our fine cotton pills is when a client has an allergy to and is sleeping with down and feathers.

-In this section we hope to help make clear many of the facts about fibers, linens, design, sewing and weaving that have been so elusive with current marketing trends.
-Please click on each label for full details.
+We hope to help make clear many of the facts about fibers, linens, design, sewing and weaving that have been elusive with current marketing trends.

 Kearsley uses very tiny stitches in our sewing, 12-16 stitches per inch.
 These tiny stitches make for a beautiful finished look as well as a strong long lasting product.